Open-EO/openeo-python-client/docs/udf.rst

   which receives and returns a :py:class:`~xarray.DataArray` instance.
   We follow here the :py:meth:`~openeo.udf.udf_signatures.apply_datacube()` UDF function signature.
 - line 4: Because our scaling operation is so simple, we can transform the ``xarray.DataArray`` values in-place.
-- line 5: Consequently, because the values were updated in-place, we can return the same xarray object.
+- line 5: Consequently, because the values were updated in-place, we can return the same Xarray object.

 Workflow script
 ----------------